freeipa/freeipa-perftest/README.md

 Options:
-  --test TEXT                    Test to execute.  [default: EnrollmentTest] --client-image TEXT            Vagrant image to use for clients.  [default:
+  --test TEXT                    Test to execute.  [default: EnrollmentTest] --client-image TEXT            Image to use for clients.
-                                 antorres/fedora-34-ipa-client]
-  --server-image TEXT            Vagrant image to use for server.  [default:
+  --server-image TEXT            Image to use for server.
-                                 antorres/fedora-34-ipa-client]
   --amount INTEGER               Size of the test.  [default: 1] --replicas INTEGER RANGE       Number of replicas to create.  [default:
                                  0;0<=x<=2]
   --threads INTEGER              Threads to run per client during
                                  AuthenticationTest.  [default: 10]
+  --ad-threads INTEGER           Active Directory login threads to run per
+                                 client during AuthenticationTest.  [default:
+                                 0]
   --command TEXT                 Command to execute during APITest.
-  --private-key TEXT             Private key needed to access VMs in case the
-                                 Vagrant default is not enough.
   --results-format [json|human]  Format to use for results output  [default:
                                  json]
   --results-output-file TEXT     File to write results output to --custom-repo-url TEXT         URL from custom repo to be configured on the
+                                 server hosts.
+Make sure N-V-R is higher than the packages available in the server image so that your packages are used.  [default: ] --provider [vagrant|idmci]     Provider to use during test execution [default: idmci] --private-key TEXT             Private key needed to access VMs in case the default is not enough.
-                                 server hosts  [default: ] --help                         Show this message and exit.  [default: False]
+  --help                         Show this message and exit.  [default: False]
 ```